icewolfz/jiMUD/docs/commands.md

 <u>#RESU</u>ME *name|pattern*
 >enable an alarm, id arguments omitted will attempt to suspend last suspended alarm

+<u>#STA</u>TE *name|pattern* *state* *profile*
+>Set the state of trigger, if pattern and profile are omitted, state is set of the last executed trigger, if state omitted trigger state is set to 0, and fire state is set to not fired to ready fire the trigger

 <u>#SUS</u>PEND *name|pattern*
 >disable an alarm, id arguments omitted will attempt to suspend last added alarm